 - If you are having trouble fixing the PDF settings, simply cut and paste from the PDF document into a Microsoft Word document and then reconvert (in some cases it may be better to use another PDF converter).

 - Do not include any information in the header or footer area of the attachments.
+Applicants are encouraged to use Section Headings within the document rather than actual headers.
 A header will be system-generated that references the name of the PD/PI.
 Page numbers for the footer will be system-generated in the complete application, with all pages sequentially numbered.
-Applicants are encouraged to use Section Headings within the document.

 - Hyperlinks are not allowed in the SF424 Research Plan documentation where PDFs are uploaded as part of the application.
 Applicants should check application guide and announcement instructions to determine if active links are allowed in other attachments specific to the FOA.
 When allowed, a valid URL must be displayed within the document.